 In December 2006 the 900,000th passenger is welcomed.

 On 22 March the new departure hall is opended.

 On 28 May all existing records are broken: More than 6,000 passengers use the airport that day.
 The airport celebrates its 90th anniversary and attends to almost 900,000 passengers that year.

 The General Aviation Center is opended.
 At the same time one of the biggest construction projects in the history of the airport starts: the extension of the passender terminal to double the capacity.

 On 27 November 2003 Graz Airport is glad to welcome the 800,000th passenger.

 In October the new tower is opened.

-The new cargo building is inaugurated and the apron is extended to the North.
+The cargo building is extended as well as the apron to the North.